EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 • Maximum aggregate (non-registered): $500,000

-• Redeemable: No — EQ Bank GICs are non-redeemable (24-hour cancellation window only)
+• Redeemable: No — non-redeemable (24-hour cancellation window only)

 • Registered accounts: Available in TFSA, RRSP, FHSA

-• Joint GICs: Not available — GICs can only be purchased for individual accounts
+• Joint GICs: Not available — individual accounts only

-• Interest payment: At maturity (for terms under 1 year and exactly 1 year); annually or at maturity (for terms over 1 year)
+• Interest payment: At maturity (≤1 year); annually or at maturity (>1 year)

 • CDIC insurance: Yes — GICs up to 5 years are CDIC-insured

 ⚠️ Non-redeemable: Once the 24-hour cancellation window passes, your EQ Bank GIC is fully locked in until maturity.
 There is no early redemption option.
-Make sure you won’t need the money before choosing your term.
-If you want flexibility, consider the EQ Bank Notice Savings Account (30-day notice) or the Personal Account (fully accessible) instead.
+If you want flexibility, use the Notice Savings Account (30-day notice) or the Personal Account (fully accessible) instead.

-For a full comparison of GIC rates across Canadian institutions, see our Best GIC Rates in Canada guide.
+For a full comparison of GIC rates across all major Canadian institutions, see our Best GIC Rates in Canada guide.

 ⏱️ EQ Bank Notice Savings Account — Higher Rate, Short Wait

 The Notice Savings Account is a product between a savings account and a GIC.
-It offers a higher interest rate than the Personal Account — currently 2.75% on a 30-day notice withdrawal — in exchange for committing to give advance notice before making withdrawals.
+It offers a higher interest rate than the Personal Account base in exchange for committing to give advance notice before making withdrawals.
+EQ Bank offers two notice periods:

 How it works

-When you want to withdraw from your Notice Account, you initiate a withdrawal request — and the funds are released after a 10-day or 30-day waiting period (depending on which notice option you chose).
-There is no minimum balance requirement and no penalty if you decide not to withdraw after giving notice.
+When you want to withdraw from your Notice Account, you initiate a withdrawal request — and the funds are released after the notice period.
+There is no minimum balance requirement and no penalty if you change your mind after giving notice.

 When to use it

-The Notice Account is ideal for savings you don’t need for day-to-day expenses but might need access to within the next 1–3 months — something between your emergency fund and a GIC.
-It earns more than the base Personal Account rate without locking your money in entirely.
+The Notice Account is ideal for savings you don’t need for day-to-day expenses but might need within 1–3 months — something between your emergency fund and a GIC.
+The 30-day option at 2.75% matches the Personal Account rate but doesn’t require a $2,000/month direct deposit to qualify.
+For Canadians without qualifying direct deposit income, the 30-day Notice Account is the best way to earn 2.75% at EQ Bank.

 💳 EQ Bank Card — Zero-Fee Everyday Spending

-The EQ Bank Card is a prepaid Mastercard linked to your EQ Bank Personal Account.
-It’s one of the most practical everyday banking tools available in Canada for travellers or anyone who wants to avoid bank fees.
+The EQ Bank Card is a prepaid Mastercard linked to your Personal Account.
+It’s one of the most practical everyday banking tools in Canada for anyone who wants to avoid bank fees — especially travellers.

 Key features

-• No foreign transaction fees: Pay exactly the Mastercard exchange rate with no added markup — unlike most Canadian credit and debit cards that charge 2–3%
+• No foreign transaction fees: Pay exactly the Mastercard exchange rate — no 2–3% markup 🌍 No FX Fees

 • Annual fee: $0

-• Interest on balance: Your loaded balance earns the same Personal Account rate until you spend it
+• Interest on loaded balance: Earns Personal Account rate until you spend it

-• No credit check required: It’s prepaid — you spend what you’ve loaded
+• No credit check required: Prepaid — no credit impact

-💡 Best use case for the EQ Bank Card: If you travel internationally and currently use a credit card or debit card that charges 2–3% foreign transaction fees, switching to the EQ Bank Card eliminates that fee entirely.
-On a $5,000 international trip, that saves $100–$150 in fees alone.
-Combined with the 0.5% cash back, it’s a genuinely useful travel card for Canadians.
+💡 Best use case for the EQ Bank Card: If you travel internationally and currently use a card that charges 2–3% foreign transaction fees, switching to the EQ Bank Card eliminates that fee entirely.
+On a $5,000 international trip, that saves $100–$150 in fees.
+Combined with 0.5% cash back, it’s a genuinely useful travel companion.

 ⚖️ EQ Bank vs the Competition